 Here are some popular birds which are viewed as symbols of something in many cultures.

-    The Crane - The crane symbolizes health, long-life, happiness, and also good luck.
+The crane symbolizes health, long-life, happiness, and also good luck.

 In Asia in particular the crane symbolizes immortality, and long-life.
 The Crane is also the Chinese symbol for wisdom and is often called the blessed-crane or heavenly crane.
 Amazingly, crane's eggs were used to make magic potions, and those that drank them supposedly were granted eternal life.

 In several parts of the world, cranes are known as the messengers of the gods.
 Cranes are very good at killing snakes, which made them in Christian's eyes as an enemy of the devil.

 Cranes have long annual migrations, this fact made them symbols of endurance.
 The cranes returned each year in the spring and this made cranes symbolic of resurrection.

 The hummingbird symbolizes many different things.
 Because of its speed, the hummingbird is known as a messenger and stopper of time.

 The sparrow is known as a symbol of the mother goddess, rebirth, and the resurrection.

 In Christianity the sparrow symbolizes the concern of God for the least among all people, which are nevertheless, under the protection of God, for even the sparrow came to the Earth only through the will of God.

 Twelve sparrows can represent the twelve apostles.
 Some Gospels, relate the story of the child Jesus, forming twelve sparrows out of the clay of a riverbank and giving them life.